 Mints Amongst the most generous of herbs, mints provide essential oils, tea leaves, salad brighteners, and even aromatic lawns.Chocolate Mint Fragrant chocolaty mint with brownish tinged foliage.
 Good in beverages and as a ground cover for shade.
 Keeps flavor well when dried or made into syrup.
 Bees love it.
 Moist soil.
 To 2'.

 ROSA I grow solely antique and species roses, for fragrance, hardiness, disease- and pest-resistance; all on their own roots.

-- glutinosa Pine Scented Rose Small deep green serrated foliage is headily pine-scented; single pink flowers are sweetly scented but the foliage is the main attraction.
+- glutinosa Pine Scented Rose NOT FOR 2018 Small deep green serrated foliage is headily pine-scented; single pink lowers are sweetly scented but the foliage is the main attraction.
 Small shrub (under 2') decorates itself in fall & winter with bright red bristly hips that look like maraschino cherries and are themselves pine scented.
 Suitable for the rock garden.
 Native to the mountains of Portugal.
 Z4, 2'.

-- primula Deep green glossy foliage richly fragrant of balsam, especially after a rain.
+- primula NOT FOR 2018 Deep green glossy foliage richly fragrant of balsam, especially after a rain.
 Large single butter-yellow flowers in late spring; red stems and translucent red thorns.
 Exquisite plants for near a doorway or gate for their welcoming scent.
 To 6' x 5'w.

 - Thymus coccineus arcticus Creeping Red Showy fragrant prostrate form w/pink flowers; turns maroon in winter.